vEnhance/1802/src/complex.typ

 #link("https://w.wiki/CLMJ")[Brahmagupta-Fibonacci identity],
 if you want a name, but we won't use this name again later.)

-=== Application 2: @eqn-miracle gives the trig addition formula and the double-angle formula
+=== Application 2: @eqn-miracle gives trig addition and double-angle formulas

 Let's say you still don't trust your teacher (again, good!) and even though you have grudgingly admitted @eqn-magnitudes is true,